 The main points of entry to our Senior School are at age 11 (Year 7), age 13 (Year 9) or age 16 (Year 12).
 Parents looking for entry to Year 8 or Year 10 should contact the Admissions team to enquire if there are places available in these year groups in the year preceding entry.
 If places are available, we are happy to receive registrations for entry at these points.

-We invite every girl who attends the Admissions Day to return for an interview in the following week with the Head and other senior members of staff.
+We invite every girl who attends the Year 7 and Year 9 Admissions Day to take part in a virtual interview in the following week with the Head and other senior members of staff.
 Again, we do not recommend any preparation.
-Girls are asked to bring an object that is of interest to them to discuss.
+To help the girls feel at ease, we ask the girls to bring a familiar object that is of interest to them to discuss at the virtual interview.
 The choice of object is not assessed.

-Parents and girls will be informed of the outcome of the Admissions Day in early December.
+Parents and girls will be informed of the outcome of the Admissions Day by first-class post.
 Bursary awards, Academic and Head’s Scholarship and Exhibition awards will also be communicated to parents at this point.
-The deadline for accepting offered places is set by the GSA and is usually early March.
-Candidates holding an offer will be invited for Taster Days throughout January and February to give them the opportunity to spend more time at the school and experience a typical day at OHS.
+Scholarships and exhibitions are held for the duration of the time that your daughter is at Oxford High School, subject to satisfactory progress and behaviour.
+The deadline for accepting offered places is set by the GSA and is usually early March .

 Acceptance of Offers

 On the acceptance of a place, a deposit of £1,000 is payable, which the school retains until the end of the pupil’s final term in the school and which is refunded within 12 weeks of her leaving, less any sums owing to the Girls’ Day School Trust or the school at that time.
 It is forfeited if the pupil does not take up the accepted place.